The Difference between Kankoku Nori and Nihon Nori

 Nama Nori (生海苔)

 The other type of Nihon Nori is called “Nama Nori (生海苔)”, which is undried Nori seaweed.
-One of the representative Japanese foods made from Nama Nori is “Nori no Tsukudani (海苔の佃煮)“.
+By the way, one of the representative Japanese foods made from Nama Nori is “Nori no Tsukudani (海苔の佃煮)“.

 Unlike Nihon Nori, Kankoku Nori is often made from the seaweed “Oniama Nori (Porphyra dentata)” or “Ichimatsu Nori (Pyropia seriata)”.